 Warm Pulse and Cold Fish are like many of you out there: duking it out largely on sales productivity … converting favorable customer impressions with solid products to get revenue pumped through the pipeline.
 Not a new story … in banking or just about any other industry.

 The BIG difference between these banks is performance driven by organic growth.
 Warm Pulse has 5X the loan growth and 3X the return on assets of Cold Fish.
 And, loan growth explains most of the ROA difference.
 So, what explains a huge growth gap?
+What’s the difference in financial ratios for the banks and what is a good ROA for a bank?

 Cold Fish, on the other hand, points to a high number of low-producing loan officers.
 Cold Fish’s main difficulty attracting and developing high producers is – now here’s a real shocker – those lenders want to be paid more than the bank wants to pay.

 So, how can we look into the cultures of Warm Pulse and Cold Fish to better understand this difference?
 Here again, LinkedIn comes in handy.
-There, Warm Pulse and Cold Fish are also more similar than different as both have roughly the same number followers and employees on the platform.
+There, Warm Pulse and Cold Fish are also more similar than different as both have roughly the same number of followers and employees on the platform.
 However, there is a big difference in the senior leadership team.

 Warm Pulse’s chief executive officer has 300+ connections and the chief lending officer has 500+ connections.
 The CEO and CLO both use LinkedIn not just to tell the bank’s story and to generate loans, but also to recruit loan officers.

-Multiple times a month, the CLO personally posts about growth developments, top producers, awards and recognition.
+Multiple times a month, the CLO personally posts about growth developments, top producers, awards, and recognition.
 When combined with other posts from throughout the bank, anyone following it would see an inviting and attractive growth story.
 Warm Pulse is genuinely excited about its growth helping their community.
-And while I’m certain the topic of compensation comes up, the bank is primarily competing for loan officer talent on relationships, energy and future development.
+And while I’m certain the topic of compensation comes up, the bank is primarily competing for loan officer talent on relationships, energy, and future development.

 Cold Fish’s CEO, on the other hand, has zero connections on LinkedIn.
 While Cold Fish’s CLO has 200+ connections, the CLO’s profile only says “Vice President” – hardly descriptive or distinguishing anymore in banking, if it ever was.
 The words “loans” or “lending” are nowhere to be found in the CLO’s profile.
 You would never know this executive leads a team of lenders, much less that you could actually borrow money there.
 More importantly, neither the CEO nor the CLO have ever posted a single development about the bank.
 In fact, they don’t even have their pictures in their profiles.
 They seem somehow unapproachable.
 And the bank finds itself competing for loan officer talent primarily on compensation.